 Boystown is one of the oldest officially recognized LGBT areas in the US, and its welcoming vibe still attracts all kinds of newcomers.
 With its hip and modern boutiques, independent stores, trendy fashion outlets, diners, and nightclubs, Boystown really is a vibrant neighborhood that never sleeps.

-While looking through real estate offers, you will stumble upon vintage, high rise apartment buildings, but there are also condos, rehabbed lofts, and single-family homes for sale.
-Median home value, according to Niche, is $338,420, but only 30% of residents own their residences.
+While looking through real estate offers, you will stumble upon vintage, high-rise apartment buildings, but there are also condos, rehabbed lofts, and single-family homes for sale.
+The median home value, according to Niche, is $338,420, but only 30% of residents own their residences.
 Almost 70% of people are on a lease, and they pay $1,350 a month for rent.

 There are plenty of public transportation options that can take you anywhere you want to go to in the metropolis.
 You can use busses, the Union Pacific Northwest line or L Brown and Red lines.
 Furthermore, not long ago, colorful bike racks were installed along Halsted Street, doubling the amount of bike parking.
 That’s why you should try to figure out how to pack your bike because cycling is the most efficient way to commute in Boystown.